SCIENCE OR RELIGION?

 If you want to see an interesting one minute clip of the renowned evolutionary scientists, Dr. Michael Ruse, trying to convince Ben Stein of evolution in the movie Expelled, just click HERE.
 Yes, Boron is necessary for the formation of RNA.
 But finding Boron in Martian clay is a far cry from finding any sort of evidence of functional RNA, past or present.
 It is not enough to simply have all the components present --- the components are here in abundance, but even with all our technolgy we can't synthesize molecules remotely this complex in the lab.
 The components have to fit together in a very specific (and complex) manner so that they can perform very specific (and complex) functions.
 In the same way that missing one of the five components of a mousetrap renders it 100% useless, missing one component of RNA renders it useless as well --- and RNA is infinitely more complex than a mousetrap.

-When these astro-scientists find a Martian amoeba or the skeleton of a little green man, I'll pay a bit more attention.
+When scientists actually find a Martian amoeba or the skeleton of a little green man, I'll pay a bit more attention.
 Until then, I'll continue to wonder what's going on with my tax dollars.